levxxvi/User-Documentation/docs/task1.md

 ## Conclusion

+!!! success "Congratulations!"
-Congrats!
-You have now created and set up a school server.
+    You have now created and set up your very first school server.

+## Whats Next?
+Head over to <a href="../task2">Customizing a new Discord Server</a> to learn how you can further customize your new server.